What is Planning Poker?

 Planning poker can be a useful estimation technique for any team in any organization.
 But the approach works particularly well for smaller businesses and smaller teams.
 Larger organizations tend to have more substantial teams.
 The more people participate in a planning poker session, the longer it will take to reach a full consensus on each item.

-Planning Poker’s Benefits and Drawbacks
+What are Planning Poker’s Benefits and Drawbacks?

 For agile teams, planning poker is an excellent resource for prioritizing items on your agile roadmap.